grycap/im/doc/source/manual.rst

 These components are usually available from the distribution repositories.
 To install them in Debian and Ubuntu based distributions, do::

-   $ apt-get install python-ply python-paramiko python-yaml python-soappy ansible
+   $ apt-get install python-ply python-paramiko python-yaml python-soappy python-netaddr ansible

 In Red Hat based distributions (RHEL, CentOS, Amazon Linux, Oracle Linux, Fedora, etc.), do::

-   $ yum install python-ply python-paramiko PyYAML SOAPpy ansible
+   $ yum install python-ply python-paramiko python-netaddr PyYAML SOAPpy ansible

+**WARNING: In some GNU/Linux distributions (RHEL 6 or equivalents) you must NOT install the packages 'python-paramiko' and 'python-crypto' with yum.
+You MUST use pip to install them**

 Finally, check the next values in the Ansible configuration file :file:`ansible.cfg`, (usually found in :file:`/etc/ansible`)::